-Here’s a guide to help you choose outfits and learn more about how to make the most of your photo shoot.
-The guide should answer most of your questions, and help you get the general idea of how we work.
+Here’s a guide to help you choose outfits and learn more about how to make the most of your photoshoot.
+The guide should answer most of your questions, and help you get a general idea of how we work.
 This is just what we’ve found to work best from trial and error from past shoots, so they’re only guidelines, not rules!

-This photoshoot is about you, so please keep in mind that these are just the suggestions, nothing more.
+This photoshoot is all about you, so please keep in mind that these are just suggestions, nothing more.
 The most important thing is to feel comfortable and show us all that love!

 This is important, but not essential when photographing.
-A nice, simple and intimate location helps a lot and adds some special flavor and style to your photos.
+Nice, simple and intimate location helps a lot and adds some special flavor and style to your photos.

 Why simple?
 Crowded, over-complicated, too colorful locations can be interesting, but they are distracting at the same time.

 Why intimate?
 Because you'll feel more comfortable if there's not a ton of people looking at you, we wish to capture your love, and it's easier for you to show it if you're almost alone.